Jason Clark (rugby league)

 Jason Clark (born 28 June 1989) is an Australian former rugby league footballer who last played as a for the Limoux Grizzlies in the Elite One Championship.

 He played for the South Sydney Rabbitohs in the National Rugby League (NRL), the Warrington Wolves in the Super League and played for NSW City in 2015.

 Background

 Clark was born in Sydney, New South Wales, Australia.

 Playing career

 Early career

 Clark played his junior football for the Coogee Randwick Wombats, representing New South Wales at under-17 level.
 Prior to his NRL debut, he was Souths' Toyota Cup captain, scoring 20 tries in 47 NYC games for the South Sydney side.

 2008

 Clark played for South Sydney's NYC team as captain.
 He won the first Rabbitohs NYC Players Player award.

 2009

-In round 25 of the 2009 NRL season, Clark made his first grade debut for Souths (first grade player number 1072) in a 41-6 win over St. George Illawarra Dragons where he was a replacement, coming off the bench at hooker.
+In round 25 of the 2009 NRL season, Clark made his first grade debut for Souths (first grade player number 1072) in a 41-6 win over St. George Illawarra Dragons where he was a replacement, coming off of the bench at hooker.